-This course is designed for students who are going to take the AP Music Test in May.
-Students taking the course must have previous musical skills and performance skills on piano or some type of instrument.
-Approval of the instructor is required.
-The assignments and daily work are designed to prepare students for the test and the areas specified by the College Board.
-Students wanting to learn music theory only should take the Advanced Piano Course that is offered.
+AP MUSIC THEORY This course is designed for students who are going to take the AP Music Test Course #05670 in May.
+Students taking the course must have previous musical skills and Prereq: Department Chairperson approval performance skills on piano or some type of instrument.
+Approval of the Level: 9, 10, 11, 12 instructor is required.
+The assignments and daily work are designed to prepare Credit: 1.0 students for the test and the areas specified by the College Board.
+Students wanting to learn music theory only should take the Advanced Piano Course that (This course is offered during 2019-2020 school year) is offered.
 AP Music credit may be used in college as both an elective humanities credit and a music credit in college.
 Students enrolled are encouraged to take the AP Music Test in May.
 Students will use the music theory learned to compose chorales, cadences, melodies, bass lines, melodic dictation examples for the class in addition to composing sample questions for the class similar to the questions used in the retired AP Exams using music composition software.